FREE shipping $50+ at TackleDirect

 Owning a boat comes with a unique language and set of terms that are essential to understand for effective communication and safe operation.
 Whether you're a novice boat owner or an experienced captain, familiarizing yourself with common nautical terminology is key to navigating the waters confidently.

-In this article, we'll provide you with a comprehensive guide to the essential boat terminology that every boat should know, ensuring you can communicate effectively and navigate your vessel with ease.
+In this article, we'll provide you with a comprehensive guide to the essential boat terminology that every boat owner should know, ensuring you can communicate effectively and navigate your vessel with ease.

 Bow: